skokielibrary/spl-content/_content/terry/services--business-services--business-center.markdown

 Our Conference Room seats 4 people.

 Our Committee Room seats 16 people around a large conference table.
-It is equipped with a SMART board and voice conferencing capability.
+It is equipped with a SMART board and voice conferencing equipment.

 Our Program Room holds up to 45 people.
 You can arrange the flexible furnishings to meet your needs.
 It is equipped with a microphone and projector that is easily connected to your laptop, and a rolling white board.